k3rn3lpanicc/ccc-demo/README.md

 - Connects to local Ethereum network
 - Listens for `VoteSubmitted` events from the contract
 - When a vote is detected:
+  1. Calls one node (port 5000) with the encrypted vote
+  2. Node handles everything:
-  1. Collects cfrags from all 7 nodes
+     - Collects cfrags from all 7 nodes (including itself)
-  2. Forwards encrypted vote + cfrags to TEE
+     - Forwards vote + cfrags to TEE
-  3. TEE decrypts and processes vote
+     - TEE decrypts and processes vote
-  4. Updates contract with new encrypted state
+     - Returns new encrypted state
+  3. Listener receives result and updates contract state
-- Displays a_ratio when `total_votes % 5 == 0`
+- Displays a_ratio when `total_votes % 5 == 0` (if revealed by TEE)

 **Expected Output:**
 ```